 Finally, I have a strong interest in quantitative and computational methods, in particular quantitative text analysis, that I use to analyze political speeches and parliamentary debates.

-In August 2017, I have co-organized the first Zurich Summer School for Women in Political Methodology at the University of Zurich (booklet).
-Application for the 2018 summer school will open soon.
+In August 2017, I have co-organized the first Zurich Summer School for Women in Political Methodology at the University of Zurich.
+Application for the 2018 summer school is now open until 16 March 2018.